 To address these questions, our lab applies several strategies.
 Using functional genome-wide screens, we seek to identify novel factors that modulate the heterochromatic state.
 Using functional genomics, we examine how these factors cooperate by dissecting regulatory pathways and networks.
-Using live-cell imaging, molecular biology and biochemistry methods, we investigate the mechanism of heterochromatin regulation by these factors.
+Using live-cell imaging, molecular biology, and biochemistry methods, we investigate the mechanism of heterochromatin regulation by these factors.

-(1) Identifying novel factors and dissecting regulatory networks
+Identifying novel factors and dissecting regulatory networks

 This allows us to dissect mutations within the same pathway displaying non-additive phenotypes from mutants of parallel pathways exhibiting synthetic phenotypes (Verrier et al. Open Biol 2015; Barrales et al. Genes Dev 2016; Flury et al. Mol Cell 2017; Salas-Pino et al. JCB 2017).
-Future work aims on assessing systematically the pair-wise genetic interactions of all identified factors by an advanced version of the E-MAP (Epistasis Mini-Array Profile) approach and examining the role of stress in heterochromatin regulation.
+Future work aims to systematically assess the pair-wise genetic interactions of all identified factors by an advanced version of the E-MAP (Epistasis Mini-Array Profile) approach and examine the role of stress in heterochromatin regulation.
 [Read more]

-(2) Demarcation and protection of heterochromatin domains
+Demarcation and protection of heterochromatin domains

-(3) Regulation at the nuclear periphery
+Regulation at the nuclear periphery

-While Lem2 associates with centromeric chromatin via its LEM domain, it mediates silencing through another conserved domain called the MSC comain.
+While Lem2 associates with centromeric chromatin via its LEM domain, it mediates silencing through another conserved domain called the MSC domain.
 Thus, centromere localization and silencing can be mechanistically separated.
 These findings reveal an unanticipated complexity and shift the focus from the well-studied LEM domain to the poorly understood MSC domain.
 [Read more]